 * Assumes a typical window size of 24 inches by 48 inches (8 ft2), that a repaired window has a 1 in 4 chance of being on the windward face of a building at a given time, and based on “Only windows on windward elevations exhibit air infiltration at any one time.”
 Source 5 The infiltration rates are provided in Source 5.
 The infiltration rates in Source 5 reflect infiltration at 1.56 lb/ft2 (25 mph winds), which is higher than 10 mph average wind speed for Pennsylvania’s heating season (estimated at October through March).
 According to Ensewiler’s Formula (see below), at wind speeds of 10 mph the pressure difference across a window is 0.26 lb/ft2.
-Using the the fact that 0.1 CFM/ft2 at 6.24 lb/ft2 is equivalent to 0.04 CFM/ft2 at 1.56 lb/ft2 (Source 5), and the relationship between flow rate and pressure from Source 7 the infiltration rates were extrapolated to the values tabulated in Table 2-126.
+Using the fact that 0.1 CFM/ft2 at 6.24 lb/ft2 is equivalent to 0.04 CFM/ft2 at 1.56 lb/ft2 (Source 5), and the relationship between flow rate and pressure from Source 7 the infiltration rates were extrapolated to the values tabulated in Table 2-126.